Finally, set up your recovery policy

 |Enable IP Avoidance||Set this slider to "On"

-to blacklist IP addresses associated with an origin for a period of
+to exclude IP addresses associated with an origin for a period of

 time, after a certain number of failures occur.
 When an IP address

-is blacklisted, requests will failover to another IP address
+is excluded, requests will failover to another IP address associated

-associated with the primary origin (if applicable).
-Once all IP
+with the primary origin (if applicable).
+Once all IP addresses

-addresses associated with primary have been blacklisted, the
+associated with primary have been excluded, the Recovery Method

 Note: Enable IP Avoidance is intended for faster server-side failover.
 We strongly recommend that you enable this feature so it can be used in conjunction with the ORM failure scenario.
 Simply using ORM is not effective and you may not see the desired failover effect.